wende/wende.github.io/_posts/2016-11-20-Lets-Code-Summary.md

 ![Swing by logo]({{ site.url }}/img/letscode/mocks.jpg){: .center-image}

 Speaking about hackathon itself it was quite well organised.
 Most of programmers had an extra monitor to use and after a brief investigation we were even able to borrow missing adapters to use them.
-There was more than enough of food for everyone.
-Pizza of every possible kind and even some subway sandwitches with whatever you could imagine including chicken, tune and some veggies.
+There was more than enough food for everyone.
+Pizza of every possible kind and even some Subway sandwitches  with whatever you could imagine including chicken, tuna and some veggies.
 Even drinks were cooled in the fridge.
 In other words, organizers shown us some really nice attention to details providing really good working conditions.

 Although we have some important complains.
 One of them is imposing presentation template (not a pretty one actually...) in .pptx format.
 What if you want to make prezi or slides presentation?
 In my humble opinion that's really bad idea, because it severely limits our creativity when it comes to it's form.
 I think we managed to overcome that limitation by using gifs made by our magnificient designer `Maciek Chwast` (a.k.a. hipster for hire).

 #### Other notable projects

-1. Arduino Security System - our next door neighbours were developing home security system based on Arduino.
+1. Arduino Security System - the neighbouring group was developing home security system based on Arduino.
 They were building it live from scratch and programming it.
 The process of them making it happen was excellent show actually.
-From know and then we were able to hear them swearing and shouting texts like "pin 4 is still three, give data in matrix xxxx", where xxx were sentences we couldn't fully understand.
+Once for a while we were able to hear them swearing and shouting texts like "pin 4 is still free, give data in matrix xxxx", where xxx were sentences we couldn't fully understand.
 After 20 or so hours they made functional minimal viable product.
 During the live demo they encountered some problems with wifi, but it was still awesome.

 2. [WanderLust](http://wanderlust.edu.pl/) - I don't really recall what was idea behind this project, but the splash screen will last really long in our memory.